-Hi, I’m Ellen Negley and I am a watercolor artist living in Lake Worth, Florida.
+Hi, I’m Ellen Negley and I was born and raised in Peoria, Illinois but now I live in Lake Worth Beach, Florida.
 For me, watercolor is the perfect medium.
 It’s elusive, unpredictable and has a mind of its own.
 I’m fascinated by its nuances.
 One minute the colors are bold and electric and the next they’re delicate and transparent.
 If I painted every day for the rest of my life, I still wouldn’t know all there is to know.

-Traditionally, watercolor is done by first drawing the subject matter in pencil on the paper and then painting on top of the sketch.
-I decided the pencil marks were inhibiting so I eliminated them.
-Now I just start from the top and paint my way down the paper.
-It’s a lot riskier, but unexpected things happen along the way and I like that.
-I like the feeling of losing control of a painting and then trying to get it back.
+Watercolor is traditionally done by first drawing the subject matter in pencil on the paper and then painting on top of that sketch.
+My goal is to use fewer pencil marks and rely heavier on my instincts and feelings about the subject.
+It's a lot riskier, but unexpected things happen along the way, and I like that.
+I like the feeling of losing control of a painting and then trying find my way back.

-My subject matter almost always involves the figure.
+My watercolors are a reflection of my surroundings so lately, my paintings are likely tropical.
+There is something so special about the light in south Florida and I am captivated by tropical foliage, especially palm trees, as you might have noticed.
+I also love including figures in my paintings because it’s the people that make the place.
 I choose busy urban settings where I can use lots of color and have people bustling about.
 Although I often move things around for composition’s sake, I rarely eliminate elements to make a “pretty” picture.
 If there happens to be telephone poles in the scene, they’ll likely end up in my painting!

 As much as I love painting, I spend a lot of time drawing.
 To me, they go hand in hand.
 I sketch on location for my paintings as well as work from photographs.
-For the past ten years, I’ve also been part of a sketch group that gets together weekly to draw a live model.
+For the past 15 years, I’ve also been part of a local sketch group that gets together weekly to draw a live model.
 It’s a great way to connect with fellow artists and exchange ideas.